jbakse/site_builder/docs/2020fall/welcome_letter.md

 # Read This Thing Too

+Read the tilemaps chapter on compform.net before class on Monday.

-I usually start Computational Form by talking about tile based graphics.
-Its a fun topic, and works really well for a quick-start on-site workshop.
-I don't think it would work as well on-line, so I'm cutting it and we'll jump right into random numbers on the first day.
+I usually start Computational Form by talking about tile-based graphics.
+It's a fun topic, and works really well for a quick-start on-site workshop.
+I don't think it would work as well online, so I'm cutting it and we'll jump right into random numbers on the first day.
 It is still a fun topic though so take a little time to read the related chapter anyway.

-Read the compform.net chapter on [tile maps](http://compform.net/tiles/).
+Read the compform.net chapter on [tilemaps](http://compform.net/tiles/).

 # Buy These Things

 This is optional, but recommended!
 Get a set of [polyhedral dice](https://www.amazon.com/s?k=polyhedral+dice&rh=p_85%3A2470955011&s=price-asc-rank&dc&qid=1598292783&rnid=2470954011&ref=sr_st_price-asc-rank).
 You can find single sets for ~$5 or buy several sets for ~$10.
+You can never have to many dice!

 If you can't get a physical set, there are [places](https://diceroll.fun/) you can roll online.